-5.5.1 Contracts for Goods

-- WorkCover Insurance: and - Public Liability Insurance for a minimum of \$10M. - Products Liability Insurance for a minimum of \$10M.

-5.5.2 Contracts for Physical Services

-- WorkCover Insurance;

-- Public Liability Insurance for a minimum of \$10M; and

-- Plant and Equipment Insurance.

-5.5.3 Contracts for Works

-- WorkCover Insurance; - Public Liability Insurance for a minimum of \$10M; - Plant and Equipment Insurance; and - Insurance of the Works for building projects (including an allowance for demolition and consultants' fees).
+Type of Contract Minimum Insurance Required Goods and Services WorkCover Insurance; and Public Liability Insurance for a minimum of \$10M.
+Products Liability Insurance for a minimum of \$10M.
+Annual Supply Panels WorkCover Insurance; Public Liability Insurance for a minimum of \$10M; and Plant and Equipment Insurance.
+Works WorkCover Insurance; Public Liability Insurance for a minimum of \$20M; Plant and Equipment Insurance; and Insurance of the Works for building projects (including an allowance for demolition and consultants' fees).
+Consultants WorkCover Insurance; Public Liability Insurance for a minimum of \$10M; and Professional Indemnity Insurance for a minimum of \$5M.

-5.5.4 Contracts for Consultants

-- WorkCover Insurance; - Public Liability Insurance for a minimum of \$10M; and - Professional Indemnity Insurance for a minimum of \$5M.

-Council's Safety & Insurance Coordinator can approve different types and levels of insurance cover to those specified in clause 5.5.

-5.6 Advertising Tenders
+5.8 Advertising Tenders